nicola-guidi/HTB-Walkthorughs/responder-walkthrough/walkthrough.md

 |_http-server-header: Microsoft-HTTPAPI/2.0
 ```

-This port is associated with `Windows Remote Management (WinRM)` and confirms that the target is running `Microsoft HTTPAPI 2.0`, further verifying the Windows environment.
+This port is associated with `Windows Remote Management (WinRM)` and confirms that the target is running `Microsoft HTTPAPI 2.0`, further verifying the **Windows** environment.

 ### Web Technologies

-To enumerate the technologies used by the web server, I utilized `Wappalyzer`, which confirmed the same information gathered with Nmap.
+To enumerate the technologies used by the web server, I utilized **Wappalyzer**, which confirmed the same information gathered with **Nmap**.
 This reinforced the initial findings and helped validate the target’s technology stack.

 ![Web Technologies](images/web-technologies.png)